-- Do not shower for the first 24 hours after your procedure.
-After 24 hours, you may remove the dressing and take a shower. - For mild to moderate pain, you may take non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin) or naproxen (Aleve, Naprosyn).
+- Do not submerge in a bath or pool for the first 72 hours after your procedure. - You may shower any time after the procedure.
+After 24 hours, you may remove the dressing and take a shower. - For mild to moderate pain, you may take non-steroidal antiinflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin) or naproxen (Aleve, Naprosyn).
 Follow dose instructions on the bottle. - Walk often to speed your recovery.
 It is OK to walk up and down stairs.

-For 7 Days After Your Procedure
+For 3 Days After Your Procedure

-- Do not take baths or allow the puncture site to be covered in water. - Do not do any deep knee bends. - Do not do strenuous exercise (anything that increases your heart rate or makes you breathe hard). - Do not lift anything that weighs more than 10 pounds (a gallon of milk weighs almost 9 pounds).
+Do not take baths or allow the puncture site to be submerged in water.

+- After a wrist procedure, do not lift anything that weighs more than 10 pounds with your right hand. - After a groin procedure do not do any deep knee bends or lift anything that weighs more than 10 pounds (a gallon of milk weighs almost 9 pounds). - Do not do strenuous exercise (anything that increases your heart rate or makes you breathe hard).